upspin/upspin/doc/security.md

 a call to `WhichAccess`.
 A cautious owner should not place private directories inside public directories.

-To prevent a subverted directory server from returning entirely fraudulent directory entries that would be undetectable by upspinfs, all the packings at a minimum include a signature by the writer of the path name, packing, and timestamp.
+To prevent a subverted directory server from returning fraudulent directory entries that would be undetectable by upspinfs, all the packings at a minimum include a signature by the writer of the path name, packing, and timestamp.